LBruyne/find-relevant-csrankings-professors/README.md

 ### Usage

-First run `./csranking_top_professors.py` to fetch the ranked universities and professors (according to your interest fields).
-The script outputs the information of professors, including his/her homepages and scholar pages.
+First, execute `./csranking_top_professors.py` to retrieve the ranked universities and professors based on your interest areas.
+This script provides details about the professors, including their homepages and Google Scholar pages.

 An example input: